NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-msbuild.md

 # Create a NuGet package using MSBuild

 When you create a NuGet package from your code, you package that functionality into a component that can be shared with and used by any number of other developers.
 This article describes how to create a package using MSBuild.
-To use MSBuild, included with Visual Studio, first install the `dotnet` CLI, see [Install NuGet client tools](../install-nuget-client-tools.md).
+To use MSBuild, included with Visual Studio or installed separately, you must also install the `dotnet` CLI, see [Install NuGet client tools](../install-nuget-client-tools.md).
 Starting in Visual Studio 2017, the dotnet CLI is included with .NET Core workloads.

 For .NET Core and .NET Standard projects that use the [SDK-style format](../resources/check-project-format.md), and any other SDK-style projects, NuGet uses information in the project file directly to create a package.
 For a non-SDK-style project that uses `<PackageReference>`, NuGet also uses the project file to create a package.

 To build with MSBuild, you need to add the NuGet.Build.Tasks.Pack package to the project dependencies.
 For detailed information about MSBuild pack targets, see [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).

 The command that creates a package, `msbuild -t:pack`, is functionality equivalent to `dotnet pack`.
-For step-by-step tutorials using the `dotnet` CLI instead, see [Create .NET Standard Packages with dotnet CLI](../quickstart/create-and-publish-a-package-using-the-dotnet-cli.md).

 > [!IMPORTANT]
 > This topic applies to [SDK-style](../resources/check-project-format.md) projects, typically .NET Core and .NET Standard projects.